hobdrive/hobdrive-docs/en/user-manual.md

 By pressing the "New Record" button, you can enter an arbitrary vehicle maintenance record.

 The "Missed Trip" action allows you to make a correction to the program's calculated data by adding a trip that wasn't accounted for for some reason (for example, when you forgot to turn on HobDrive).

+In the dialog you need to independently enter the current odometer reading.
+After this, hobDrive will calculate the approximate amount of fuel consumed (you can correct it yourself).
+When saving, this data will be added to your current calculated data.

+In vehicles with a fuel level sensor working through the ECU, hobDrive will automatically enter this value in the dialog.

+If your vehicle provides readings of the "real" odometer, this data will also be automatically entered in the fields, you just need to check them.

 ### Diagnostics Screen